-Donald Trump’s Impeachment Trial Is Causing Republican Senators To ‘Sweat,’ Says Ohio’s Sherrod Brown
+Donald Trump’s Impeachment Trial Is Causing Republican Senators To Sweat, Says Ohio’s Sherrod Brown

-Ohio Senator Sherrod Brown said that his Republican Senate colleagues are “sweating” over Donald Trump‘s increasingly-likely impeachment trial, Yahoo!
+Ohio Senator Sherrod Brown said that his Republican Senate colleagues are “sweating” over Donald Trump‘s increasingly likely impeachment trial, Yahoo!
 News reports.
-Several are likely to find themselves having to either vote their conscience or vote with the wishes of their constituents, he says.
+Several may find themselves having to either vote their conscience or vote with the wishes of their constituents, he says.

-Speaking to the “Skullduggery” podcast, Brown gave a glimpse into the attitude of Republican Senators as the likelihood that Donald Trump will be impeached, and thus have to face a trial in the Senate, becomes more real by the day.
-He points out that many of his fellow Senators, on the other side of the aisle, believe things about Donald Trump that they’re not willing to say publicly.
+Speaking to the Skullduggery podcast, Brown gave a glimpse into the attitude of Republican Senators as the likelihood that Donald Trump will be impeached, and thus have to face a trial in the Senate, becomes more real by the day.
+He points out that many of his fellow Senators on the other side of the aisle believe things about Donald Trump that they’re not willing to say publicly.

 “I hear Republican members of the Senate say things like, ‘We know he’s pretty crooked, he lies a lot, he’s a pretty bad guy.’
 Some of them will say, ‘We know he’s a racist.’
 But they are not saying it publicly,” Brown says.